Blazing-darkness/Simple-NAC/README.md

 ## Manual installation of services (Ubuntu-Server)

-1. Installation of FreeRadius with SQL-Modul:
+1. Installation of FreeRadius with SQL-modul:

         a. sudo apt-get install freeradius freeradius-utils freeradius-sql

-2. Installation and preparation of MySQL-Database:
+2. Installation and preparation of MySQL-database:

         a. sudo apt-get install mysql-server mysql-clients

         b.
 Login with sudo mysql –u root –p
-Blank password if asked for login
+Type blank password if asked for login

         c.
 Create Database with „CREATE DATABASE radius;“